danieledapo/danieledapo.github.io/content/about.md

 +++

-I'm a software developer based in Florence with a strong passion for open source and
+I'm a software developer based in Florence with a strong passion for open source and free software.

 I'm currently employed at [Develer](https://develer.com).
 It's an amazing company where I work with great people on great projects and no, they didn't pay me to say that.